Add as a Google preferred source

 That is not a traffic dip.
 That is a brand discovery problem.
 And the only way to know how exposed you are is to audit it directly.

-For a deeper look at how AI search and traditional SEO are diverging, our post on AI search optimization vs. traditional SEO breaks down the strategic differences clearly.
+For a deeper look at how AI search and traditional SEO are different, check out our post on AI search optimization vs. traditional SEO.

 What an AI visibility audit actually measures